abinit/abinit/doc/guide/abinit.md

 The **main output file** is a formatted output file to be kept as the permanent record of the run.

 Note that it is expected **not** to exist at the beginning of the run:
-If a file with the name specified in the "files" file already exists, the code will generate, from the given one, another name, appended with **.A**.
+If a file with the same name as the one specified by the input variable [[output_file]] (see also the default output file name description) already exists, the code will generate, from the given one, another name, appended with **.A**.
 If this new name already exists, it will try to append **.B**, and so on, until **.Z**.
 Then, the code stops, and asks you to clean the directory.